Van Jones Accuses Prosecutors Of Putting Derek Chauvin On The Path To ‘Exoneration’

-During CNN’s Saturday coverage of the protests sparked by the death of George Floyd, CNN commentator Van Jones accused prosecutors of putting Floyd’s killer on the path to exoneration.
-As reported by Raw Story, Jones took particular note of the charges of third-degree murder and second-degree manslaughter that Floyd’s killer, former police officer, Derek Chauvin, is facing.
+During CNN’s Saturday coverage of the protests sparked by the death of George Floyd, CNN commentator Van Jones accused prosecutors of putting Floyd’s killer, former Minneapolis police officer Derek Chauvin, on the path to exoneration.
+As reported by Raw Story, Jones took particular note of the charges of third-degree murder and second-degree manslaughter that Chauvin is facing.

-“You can then give — I’ve never heard of third-degree murder,” Jones said.
+“You can then give — I’ve never heard of third-degree murder.
 I’m an attorney.
 I’m in my 50s.
 I’ve never heard of third-degree murder.
 Not to arrest the other officers and we’re all going to say thank you very much and go back to what we’re doing.”

 Chauvin was captured on camera placing his knee on Floyd’s neck for 8 minutes and 46 seconds despite Floyd’s pleas.
 Floyd was later pronounced dead, and Chauvin was fired from the Minneapolis police force and later arrested.
 Nevertheless, Jones believes that Chauvin is going to plea down the initial charge of third-degree murder to a “traffic ticket.”